Skip to main content

 1. Immutable lists &mdash lists which are read-only.

-2. Settable lists — lists of fixed size that can only accept new elements instead old ones.
+2. Settable lists — lists of fixed size that can only accept new elements instead of old ones.
 Cannot be extended nor reduced.

 3. Fixed capacity lists — mutable lists that are backed by fixed arrays of fixed size.
 Thus, they can be mutated but with a condition that at each moment number of elements won't be higher than specified capacity.